jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-184.md

 <!-- Therefore, it is not necessary to add anything else to these causes  -->

-## {{< s v="188" >}} I had originally planned to write two more parts: one on living beings, or animals and plants, and another on man, but have decided against it.
+### 188. I had originally planned to write two more parts: one on living beings, or animals and plants, and another on man, but have decided against it.

 <!-- 188.
 I have decided not to add any more to this fourth part of the Principles of Philosophy, as I  -->